 Good photography composition does not have to include your entire subject.
 Cut heads off.
 Remove limbs.
-Only include half of a whole.
+Only include half of the whole.

-Coming close to your subject and looking up at it will produce a dramatic composition.
+Getting close to your subject and looking up can produce a dramatic composition.
 The closer you are, the more dramatic it can appear.

-For example, shooting a building from this close makes a tight composition.
-It enhances the feeling of being small next to it.
+For example, a photo of a building from this close (pictured below) makes a tight composition.
+It enhances our feeling of being small next to it.

 Also, perspective distortion is on your side when shooting this close.
-It makes the composition dramatic and helps to concentrate only on the building, without its surroundings.
+It makes the composition dramatic.
+And it helps viewers to concentrate only on the building, without its surroundings.

 You can take a bird’s eye view and look down at your subject.
 Position your camera above and parallel with what you are photographing.